Comparative Simulation of CEvNS Recoil Observables in Geant4 Using Germanium, Argon, and Xenon Targets: Methodology

 \subsection{Data Recording and Analysis}

-At the end of each event, information such as: the kinetic energy of the recoiling nucleus, time information, position and momentum direction (theta), and the form factor used F(q²), is provided through the RootManager class.
-It has been saved to the root file.
-The data was then extracted via TTree and analyzed in ROOT using objects such as TCanvas, TH1F, and TH2F.
-Each graph is then saved using the SaveAs() command with the .
-It has been exported in PDF format.
+At the end of each event, information such as the kinetic energy of the recoiling nucleus, the time of interaction, position and momentum direction (scattering angle $\theta$), and the applied nuclear form factor $F(q^2)$ are recorded through the \texttt{RootManager} class.
+All quantities are stored within the \texttt{RecoTree} data structure in a ROOT file (\texttt{output.root}).